zewt/exrflatten/README.md

 ``--stroke=1 --radius=1 --intersections``

-- id specifies the object ID to stroke.
-This is the only required argument.
+- 1 is the object ID to stroke.
-- radius sets the thickness of the stroke.
+- --radius sets the thickness of the stroke.
-- If "intersections" is present, intersection lines will be drawn.
-Otherwise, only a regular stroke will be drawn.
+- --intersections causes intersection lines tol be drawn.

 See [--stroke](#operation---stroke) for a complete list of arguments.